ollie-gregory/dynamism_and_productivity_growth/README.md

 # Has slower business dynamism been associated with slower productivity growth for U.S. sectors?

 In short the answer is no. In long, the answer is not really, but I guess it has for some.
 What I mostly focus on here though is the potential reasons why slower business dynamism has not been associated with slower productivity growth.
+To read the full report, check out the [index.html](https://ollie-gregory.github.io/dynamism_and_productivity_growth/) file in this repository.
+You can also view the PDF version of the report [here](index.pdf).

 ## Repository structure